webpro-nl/knip/packages/docs/src/content/docs/explanations/entry-files.md

 ## Default Entry File Patterns

-For brevity, the [configuration on the previous page][1] mentions only `index.js` and `index.ts`, but the default set of file names and extensions is actually a bit larger:
+For brevity, the [default configuration][1] on the previous page mentions only `index.js` and `index.ts`, but the default set of file names and extensions is actually a bit larger: